maarten-pennings/Lego-Mindstorms/ms4/faq.md

   - I found no hotkey for Run or Download.
   - Cursor keys (panning) do nothing.

 Python is a better.
-But not due to Lego, but because they took a standard control for the editor.
+But not due to LEGO, but because they took a standard control for the editor.
 It behaves much like [Microsoft Studio Code](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf)
   - ^C, ^V, ^X for copy, paste, cut.
   - ^Z, ^Y for undo, redo.